PhaserEditor2D/helpcenter-phaser3/README.md

 The API view shows the Phaser API with a hierarchical layout.

 You can open an API element in a Documentation editor by double-clicking on it.
-Also, with the context menu you can select opening an element's source code in an editor.
+Also, with the context menu, you can select opening an element's source code in an editor.

-When you select an element, the **Inspector** view shows the its documentation.
+When you select an element, the **Inspector** view shows the documentation.

 ### Layout